 Common Mistakes with Casual Leave

-Casuals must be paid at the ordinary rate (not the casual loading) for public holidays and public holiday penalties.
+Casuals must be paid at the ordinary rate plus any public holiday penalty (not the casual loading rate) for a public holiday they actually work.

 6. Misclassifying Permanents as Casuals